J. Val Klump

 Jeffrey Val Klump is an American limnologist.
 He was the first person to reach the deepest spot in Lake Superior, a depth of 1333 feet (733 feet below sea level), the second lowest point in the United States after Iliamna Lake, on July 30, 1985 while aboard the R/V Seward Johnson with the Johnson Sea Link-II submersible.
 Klump was also the first person to reach to the deepest point in Lake Michigan as part of the same expedition.
-He is currently a professor and dean at the School of Freshwater Sciences at the University of Wisconsin–Milwaukee in Milwaukee, Wisconsin.
+In 2022, he received the International Association of Great Lakes Research Lifetime Achievement Award, and the Wisconsin Sea Grant Institute Actionable Science Award in 2023.
+He is currently a professor Emeritus and former Dean of the University of Wisconsin–Milwaukee School of Freshwater Sciences.